 The Barbaresco Tower’s Dazzling Views

-“The cities of Alba and Asti were enemies for centuries,” Marco said, as we soaked up extraordinary views of the Langhe-Roero countryside from our perch atop the medieval Barbaresco Tower.
+“The cities of Alba and Asti were enemies for centuries,” Marco said, as we took in extraordinary views of the Langhe-Roero countryside from the medieval Barbaresco Tower.

 “Because of this rivalry, Alba had this tower to watch out for Asti.”

-Though the 30-meter-tall brick structure had only months earlier been opened to the public, Barbaresco’s tower has been around since medieval times – perhaps as far back as the 12th century.
-While Alba and Asti are no longer warring city-states, the two cities do maintain a friendly rivalry.
-Alba annually holds a donkey Palio race to poke fun at Asti’s respected horse race, which dates back centuries.
+Today, Alba and Asti are no longer warring city-states, of course, but the two cities do maintain a friendly rivalry.
+For example, Alba annually holds a donkey Palio race that pokes fun at Asti’s much-revered horse race.
+The latter event dates back centuries.

-From the Barbaresco Tower, we were granted a gorgeous overview of wine country: the Tanaro River, which divides the Langhe and Roero districts, even a diminutive Alba.
-Unfortunately, a perpetual haze prevented us from seeing the majestic, snow-capped Alps which give the Piedmont region its name.
+From the Barbaresco Tower, we had gorgeous views of the surrounding wine country.
+We could see the Tanaro River (which divides the Langhe and Roero districts).
+Off in the distance we could also glimpse Alba.
+Unfortunately, a perpetual haze prevented us from seeing the majestic, snow-capped Alps that give the Piedmont region its name.
 Piedmont literally means ‘at the foot of the mountain’.

-Once back on Barbaresco’s cobbled streets, Shawn, Marco, and I passed bicyclists enjoying an afternoon coffee at a café, plus a church-turned-wine-shop, and a gentleman selling local products.
-I was thrilled to make a delightful, edible purchase: a traditional Piemonte cake made of hazelnuts, simply wrapped in brown paper, and tied with a twine-like rope.
-We brought it back to Germany, where we dressed it up for my father’s birthday.
+Once back on Barbaresco’s cobbled streets, Shawn, Marco, and I passed bicyclists enjoying an afternoon coffee at a café.
+We also spotted a church-turned-wine-shop and a man selling local products.
+I was delighted to make an edible purchase: a traditional Piemonte cake made of hazelnuts.
+The Torta Nocciola Piemonte was simply wrapped in brown paper and tied with a twine-like rope.
+We brought the cake back to Germany, where we dressed it up for my father’s birthday.

 The Snail-Shaped Town of Serralunga d’Alba